 The IWG is chaired by the Secretary for Justice, with members from the legal community and representatives of relevant bureaux.
 The members are:

-Mr Rimsky Yuen, SC, Secretary for Justice (Chairman)Ms Michelle Ainsworth, Principal Government Counsel, is the IWG’s Secretary.
+Mr Paul T K Lam, SBS, SC, JP, Secretary for Justice (Chairman)Ms Adeline Wan, Principal Government Counsel, is the IWG’s Secretary.

 Mr Stewart Wong, SC